httnn/google-calendar-client/README.md

 ## Features

 - Define calendars that are displayed, with custom colors
-- Grouping calendars
+- Deeply nested calendar groups
 - Create, edit and delete events
-- Toggle visibility of calendars
+- Toggle visibility of calendars (persisted locally)

 ## Get it running